 Settlement payments are often considered taxable income by the IRS, but perhaps the biggest exception to that rule comes into play with settlements to compensate for personal injuries.

 Is A Personal Injury Settlement Taxable?

 If you sue after being physically injured, such as in a car accident or a slip and fall, the compensation (punitive damages not included) that you’d receive after reaching a settlement would be considered non-taxable by the IRS.

 This rule may seem odd, because it’s common for settlement proceeds in personal injury cases to include reimbursement for underlying losses that are otherwise usually taxable when they are claims, like lost wages or emotional distress.

-Regardless, as long as the origin of a claim is based on a personal physical injury or a physical sickness, there is a specific section of the tax code (section 104) to keep settlement compensation for that injury or sickness from being taxed.
+Regardless, as long as the origin of a claim is based on a personal physical injury or a physical sickness, there is a specific section of the internal revenue code (section 104) to keep settlement compensation for that injury or sickness from being taxed.